Compare our best 0% purchase credit cards

 How to choose a 0% purchase credit card

-When trying to pick the best 0% purchase card, there are three main features you need to consider.
+When trying to pick the best 0% purchase card, there are four main features you need to consider.

-This is the 0% interest period during which you don’t pay any interest on your balance.
+The first thing to look for is the interest period during which you don’t pay any interest on your balance.
 Ideally, you’ll want to choose the longest 0% interest period you can be accepted for.
 That way, you can pay off your balance over a more extended period and keep your monthly payments as low as possible.

-This is also known as the revert rate, or the interest rate you’ll be charged once the 0% interest period ends.
+This is the interest rate you’ll be charged once the 0% interest period ends.
 If you plan to continue using the card after the 0% deal ends, you’ll want the revert rate to be as low as you can get.
-This is especially true if you’re likely to have a revolving balance on the card i.e. a balance you carry over from one month to the next.
+This is especially true if you’re likely to have a revolving balance on the card (a balance you carry over from one month to the next).

 What sort of interest free purchase cards are available